learn-co-curriculum/css-essentials-css-fundamentals/README.md

 <img src="https://curriculum-content.s3.amazonaws.com/fewds/css-syntax.png" alt="CSS syntax diagram labeling selector, property and value" width="500" />

 We create a CSS rule by defining the selector, which matches the HTML element we want to style.
-Inside the curly braces we declare the property we want to change and, after the colon, we set the value we want to change that property to.
-We end the declaration with a semicolon.
-Here, we are selecting the `p` element and displaying its color as blue.
+Inside the curly braces we declare the properties we want to change and, after the colon, we set the value we want to change that property to.
+Each property is written in the following form: property name, colon, the value for that property and a semicolon.

+In the example above, we are selecting the `p` element and displaying its color as blue.

 ## Identify CSS Use Formats

-There are three distinct formats that you might see CSS appear in: inline, internal (or embedded) and external.
+How do we "apply" CSS to an HTML page?
+By using one of three CSS use formats: inline, internal (or embedded) and external.

 Inline includes the styles directly into the HTML element with the `style` attribute.